turt2live/matrix-dimension/README.md

 Dimension uses unstable and undocumented parts of Riot and can sometimes be a bit difficult to set up.
 If you're running into issues, check the solutions below.
 If you're still having issues, come by [#dimension:t2bot.io](https://matrix.to/#/#dimension:t2bot.io) and we can help you out.

+## Setting up integrations (including custom)

+See the INTEGRATIONS.md file in this repository.

 ## "Could not contact integrations server"

 1. **Check that federation is enabled and working on your homeserver.** Even in a private, or non-federated environment, the federation API still needs to be accessible.
 If federation is a major concern, limit the servers that can use the API by IP or install Dimension on the same server as your homeserver, only exposing federation to localhost.